donmor/Tiddloid/Readme.md

 The localization of this app is currently provided by Google Translation.
 Pull requests are welcomed if you have better translations.

+### Privacy

+This app uses internet connections to fetch templates and show pages added as HTTP links, none of your data will be transferred.
+Moreover, any of the information you provided during feedbacks will be used only for troubleshooting.

+Note: Any information posted on GitHub Issues will be available to everyone.

 ### About us

 Thank you for trying donmor's productions.
 I'd really appreciate it if you kindly support us via the buttons below, and take more effect to improve our productions.